flowstatesrc/flowstate-hugo/hugo/content/faq/index.md

 type: faq
 breadcrumb: FAQ
 subtitle: Frequently Asked Questions
-sections:
+columns:
+  -
     - general
     - security
     - billing
+  -
     - how do i?
     - performance & scaling
     - logging & metrics
     - compatibility

 faq:
   general:
     - question: Is Flow State open-source?
       answer: "The compiler and client libraries are Apache 2 licensed.
-The admin UI is source-visible.
         The server is not open-source.
-OSI open-source licenses are not suitable because they don't protect us from the big cloud companies who would just host Flow State as a service and pay us nothing for it.
-We will likely adopt a modified open-source license like the Timescale License."
+OSI open-source licenses are not suitable because they don't protect us from the big cloud companies who would just host Flow State as a service and strangle us to death with our own product.
+We want our users to be able to dig into the source code if the documentation is lacking, or patch/modify the product to better suit their needs.
+So we will definitely release the source code under some kind of source visible license with a right to repair in the near future."
-    - question: Won't this couple the frontend to the db schema?
-      answer: "Most REST/GraphQL APIs track the schema pretty closely.
-If you change the schema later, you need to update the query and possibly also the code that uses it if the attributes change.
-That's exactly what you'd do with a conventional backend, except here it's the frontend that needs to be updated.
-You also have the option of keeping the API unchanged by adding a backward compatible view to your database - again nothing new here.
-However, if you expose your API to third parties, then you should use the RPC-style call interface which translates to a conventional REST API.
-For a third-party API you must have much stronger backward compatibility, so having that intermediate layer is beneficial."
-    - question: If I change the schema won't that break the client?
-      answer: "Schema changes can be backward compatible or not.
-Even when they're not backwards compatible you can define a view that makes it backward compatible.
-However, if you do wish to make a breaking change you declare that in the breaking migration or the config file and any older incompatible clients will be forced to update (by refreshing the browser.)
-This gives you full flexibility to manage the distributed system consisting of the frontend and backend components."
+    - question: What happens if Flow State goes under or gets acquired?
+      answer: We're not a venture funded company, we're a private company run in a sustainable way.
+We're not going anywhere.
+        However, as guarantee of business continuity we're making you a legally binding promise that if the company permanently halts development on the product for any reason, including bankruptcy, or the product being shutdown by an acquiring company, or anything you can think of - then all of the latest source code will be published under the Apache 2 license.
+We would include this as a non-negotiable contract term if we were ever acquired.
+That being said, we're not interested in selling the company.
     - question: What do I do with my backend engineers?
       answer: "Don't fire them, retrain them.
 Toyota famously put people to work painting their factories rather than let them go. #LearnToPaint.

-      Please don't take umbrage with my sense of humor, the reality is nobody yet has a magic wand to make backend code go away, only some of the boilerplate does.
+      Don't mind my sense of humor, the reality is nobody yet has a magic wand to make backend code go away, only some of the boilerplate does.
 You want all of your engineers to be more comfortable with the full stack with Flow State so they can contribute where needed and understand the whole picture.
 You'll still want to assign your best backend people to the trickier queries and backend logic, and the best frontend people to the harder UI work.
 It's important to have them on the same team, working out of the same repo, deploying as one - this will really cut down on the amount of time wasted in communication and context switching compared to a siloed organization."
   security:
     - question: How is it secure to run SQL from the browser?
       answer: "We only allow arbitrary queries in development.
 In production, the SQL query is compiled to the backend and referenced with a hash, it's not public and only queries you've explicitly coded can run - no different from any other REST or GraphQL API."